-Identifying new pharmacologic treatments for post-traumatic stress disorder
+Identifying new pharmacologic treatments for trauma and PTSD

-Post-traumatic stress disorder (PTSD) is a potentially chronic and debilitating condition associated with significant injury and death, as well as disruptions in family, workplace, and social contexts.
-Extensive research has documented the negative consequences of PTSD, including other forms of psychopathology, such as depression, cardiovascular disease, a decline in quality of life because of poor health, and increased rates of suicide.
+Post-traumatic stress disorder (PTSD) is a potentially chronic and debilitating condition associated with significant trauma such as injury and death, as well as disruptions in family, workplace, and social contexts.
+Extensive research has documented the negative consequences of trauma and PTSD, including other forms of psychopathology, such as depression, cardiovascular disease, a decline in quality of life because of poor health, and increased rates of suicide.

-As a response to this urgent need for new treatments, we are conducting an examination of VA medical records that could spur further research into new pharmaceutical treatments for PTSD.
+As a response to this urgent need for new treatments, we are examining VA medical records that could spur further research into new pharmaceutical treatments for PTSD.

-The limited effectiveness of the approved mediations for PTSD results in many patients receiving multiple medications prescribed off-label.
-These off-label medications have not been studied either as monotherapy or in conjunction with other medications, resulting in many patients receiving treatment for which there is little information about the potential risks and benefits.
+The limited effectiveness of the approved medications for PTSD results in many patients receiving multiple medications prescribed off-label.
+These off-label medications have not been studied either as monotherapy or in conjunction with other medications serving trauma and PTSD, resulting in many patients receiving treatment, for which there is little information about the potential risks and benefits.

-There have been no new drugs approved by the FDA for the treatment of PTSD in almost two decades.
-The research and development of new drugs for PTSD is limited, and current development may take many years to complete, resulting in a challenge to the field of how to proceed with identifying effective medications for PTSD treatment right now.
+The FDA has approved no new drugs for the treatment of PTSD in almost two decades.
+The research and development of new medications for PTSD is limited, and current development may take many years to complete, resulting in a challenge to the field of how to proceed with identifying effective medications for PTSD treatment right now.

 Limitations of other therapies

-Effective non-pharmacologic treatments for PTSD also have important limitations.
-Multiple evidence-based psychotherapy (EBP) protocols have shown to be effective for treating PTSD in randomized controlled trials (RCTs), and the VA has engaged in considerable efforts to promote the use of EBPs for PTSD.
+Effective non-pharmacologic treatments for PTSD also have significant limitations.
+Multiple evidence-based psychotherapy (EBP) protocols have proven effective for treating PTSD in randomized controlled trials (RCTs).
+The VA has also engaged in considerable efforts to promote the use of EBPs for trauma and PTSD.
 A substantial number of VA patients receive prolonged exposure (PE) or cognitive processing therapy (CPT) for PTSD, yet the burden of PTSD symptoms and associated psychosocial impairments remain prominent in veterans treated at the VA.

-Further, despite demonstrated efficacy of these treatments in RCTs, non-response is common.
+Further, despite demonstrated efficacy of these treatments in randomized control trials, non-response is common.
 Thus, there is still a critical need for additional effective treatments for PTSD, including pharmacologic treatment options.

 Studies that use pre-existing VA EMR registry data provide a unique opportunity to address the PTSD pharmacotherapy crisis.
-PTSD is a common diagnosis among VA patients and, further, VA patients with PTSD have a high degree of medical comorbidity and receive a wide variety of medications to address these illnesses.
+PTSD is a common diagnosis among VA patients, and, further, VA patients with PTSD have a high degree of medical comorbidity and receive a wide variety of medications to address these illnesses.
 For example, PTSD is associated with inflammation, which is thought to contribute to excess mortality through higher risk for general medical illnesses, such as cardiovascular and rheumatologic diseases.
-It is possible that anti-inflammatory agents used to treat these diseases may also lead to reductions in PTSD symptoms.
+It’s possible that anti-inflammatory agents used to treat these diseases may also reduce PTSD symptoms.

 The rich available VA data, combined with a population characterized by a marked prevalence of PTSD and many other comorbid conditions, provides a unique opportunity to explore critical unanswered questions about the pharmacologic treatment of PTSD.